Registration, Evaluation, Authorisation and Restriction of Chemicals: Evaluation

 Substance evaluation is carried out under a programme known as the Community Rolling Action Plan (CoRAP).
-An independent review of progress by national officials published in late 2018 found that 352 substances have so far been prioritised for substance evaluation with 94 completed.
+An independent review of progress by national officials published in late 2018 found that 352 substances had so far been prioritised for substance evaluation with 94 completed.
 For almost half the 94, officials concluded that existing commercial use of the substance is unsafe for human health and/or the environment.
 Risk management has been initiated for twelve substances since REACH came into force.
 For 74% of substances (34 out of 46), concerns were demonstrated, but no actual regulatory follow-up has yet been initiated.
 In addition, national officials concluded that 64% of the substances under evaluation (126 out of 196) lacked the information needed to demonstrate the safety of the chemicals marketed in Europe due to inadequate industry data.

 Authorisation

 REACH allows restricted substances of very high concern to continue being used, subject to authorisation.
 This authorisation requirement attempts to ensure that risks from the use of such substances are either adequately controlled or justified by socio-economic grounds, having taken into account the available information on alternative substances or processes.

 The Regulation enables restrictions of use to be introduced across the European Community where this is shown to be necessary.
 Member States or the Commission may prepare such proposals.

 By March 2019, authorisation had been granted 185 times, with no eligible request ever having been rejected.
 NGOs have complained that authorisations have been granted despite safer alternatives existing and that this was hindering substitution.
 In March 2019, the European Court of Justice revoked an authorisation in a ruling that criticised the European Chemicals Agency for failing to identify a safer alternative.